ENCCS/gpu-programming/content/9-non-portable-kernel-models.rst

 Developers utilizing CUDA or HIP can tap into an extensive ecosystem of GPU-accelerated libraries, covering various domains, including linear algebra, signal processing, image processing, machine learning, and more.
 These libraries are highly optimized to take advantage of the parallelism and computational power offered by GPUs, allowing developers to accelerate their applications without having to implement complex algorithms from scratch.

 As mentioned before, CUDA and HIP are very similar so it makes sense to cover both at the same time.

+.. callout:: Comparison to portable kernel-based models

-In code examples below, we will also show examples in the portable kernel-based frameworks Kokkos, SYCL and OpenCL which will be covered in the next episode.
+   In code examples below, we will also show examples in the portable kernel-based frameworks Kokkos, SYCL and OpenCL, which will be covered in the next episode.

 Hello World
 ~~~~~~~~~~~